AriFordsham/GHCWiki/working-conventions/git/submodules.md

 ## TODO

-- Describe how to make use of `git submodule update --remote`
 - Describe darcs mirroring for `transformers`
 - Describe status of `pretty` which is one-off at the moment and doesn't exactly track upstream.